statamic/v2-docs/content/collections/docs/assets.md

 {{ /top_secret_stuff }}
 ```

-Of course, private assets may also have [their own data](#additional-data) which you can access using the [Assets tag][assets-tag] as mentioned earlier.
+Private assets may also have [their own data](#additional-data) which you can access using the [Assets tag][assets-tag] as mentioned earlier.

 ## Image Manipulation {#image-manipulation}

 Image assets may be manipulated in a number of ways.
-Size, color, quality, etc. We use [Glide](http://glide.thephpleague.com/) to power our image transformations.
+You can alter size, color, quality, sharpness, and so o.
+We use [Glide](http://glide.thephpleague.com/) to power our image transformations.

 Statamic provides a URL-based manipulation API through Glide.
-Everything runs through a manipulation route (which by default is `img`.)
+Everything runs through a manipulation route, which by default is `/img`.
+In other words, all images that start with `/img/*` will be manipulated.

 For example, take this URL: